arikhris/shiori-fujino.github.io/_posts/2020-09-29-How-It-Began.md

 ---

 TL;DR
 I found something weird from my phone and I told people about it, but no one listened to me carefully and I didn't care much either.
-And I was nymphomania.
+And I was hypersexual, nymphomania.